 This Homemade Peppermint Foot Scrub moisturizes, soothes, and refreshes your feet!
 I walk around barefoot a lot and my feet really show it.
 I love to use this foot scrub after summer to refresh my feet and remove any dried skin on my heels and all over my feet.
 It’s also great in the winter when the cold weather leaves my whole body needing a moisture lift.

-A Peppermint Foot Scrub is one of the first DIY beauty recipes I ever tried.
-It’s super easy, fast, and a great gift for friends or loved ones!
+This Peppermint Essential Oil Foot Scrub is super easy, fast, and a great gift for friends or loved ones!